GistOnionWei/libercoin_dev/INSTALL.md

-Building NIX Core
+Building Libercoin Core
 ================

-See doc/build-*.md for instructions on building the various elements of the NIX Core reference implementation of NIX.
+See doc/build-*.md for instructions on building the various elements of the Libercoin Core reference implementation of Libercoin.